 We recommend this in-depth yet eminently readable walkthrough of how local reconstruction codes handle various failure scenarios, and why they're appealing, by our very own Claus Joergensen.

 Beginning in Windows Server 2016, one Storage Spaces Direct volume can be part mirror and part parity.
 Writes land first in the mirrored portion and are gradually moved into the parity portion later.
 Effectively, this is using mirroring to accelerate erasure coding.

 To mix three-way mirror and dual parity, you need at least four fault domains, meaning four servers.

-The storage efficiency of mixed resiliency is in between what you'd get from using all mirror or all parity, and depends on the proportions you choose.
+The storage efficiency of mirror-accelerated parity is in between what you'd get from using all mirror or all parity, and depends on the proportions you choose.
 For example, the demo at the 37-minute mark of this presentation shows various mixes achieving 46%, 54%, and 65% efficiency with 12 servers.

 This section summarizes the resiliency types available in Storage Spaces Direct, the minimum scale requirements to use each type, how many failures each type can tolerate, and the corresponding storage efficiency.